CanelaSoftware/cassiaDB_docs/docs/RenameKey.md

-# command cdb_renameKey pTable, pKey, pNewName
+# command cdb_renameKey pTable, pOldKeyName, pNewKeyName
 ---
 ## Summary
 This command renames a key from a specific table.